thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 When helping out an inexperienced organizer, be gracious with your assistance, as most organizers are also generous with their own free time to organize a competition to give back to their community.
 A Delegate has a position of authority within a cubing community, so use that position to foster a welcoming environment.

 WCA competitions take a lot of work to organize.
 Some prospective organizers may not be fully aware or capable of the amount of effort that will be required of them to successfully organize a competition.
-Use the time before submitting a competition to WCAT to evaluate the ability of an organizer to fulfill their responsibilities by asking them to draft budgets, draw layouts, create schedules, and populate the competition website.
+Use the time before submitting a competition to the WCAT to evaluate the ability of an organizer to fulfill their responsibilities by asking them to draft budgets, draw layouts, create schedules, and populate the competition website.
 The ability for the organizers to complete these steps to the best of their ability is often a good indicator of their ability to organize a competition.
 However, be mindful of the level of experience of the organizer: an organizer who creates an unoptimized schedule can be guided towards creating a better one.
 An organizer who entirely neglects to create one is a bigger problem.

 Other potential organizers may not have altruistic intentions.
 WCA competitions are not for profit, and so decline competition proposals from individuals who appear to be organizing a competition for personal gain.

 As a Delegate, you are not obligated to follow through on any competitions which have not yet been announced.
-If at any point before confirming the competition you believe that it would be best for the competition to not happen, you may rescind your acceptance to Delegate it.
+If at any point before confirming the competition you believe that it would be best for the competition to not happen, you may rescind your acceptance to delegate it.
 Do this cautiously; try to get the best indication on the likelihood of success for a competition before any contracts are signed or any money is spent.
 However, once a competition is announced, you are responsible for seeing it through to completion.
 For more information, see the section [Competition Cancelation and Rescheduling](#competition-cancelation-and-rescheduling).

 ## Requesting a Competition

-Before appearing on the WCA website, a WCA Delegate must create a new competition on the WCA website and submit it to the WCA Competition Announcement Team (WCAT).
+Before appearing on the WCA website, a WCA Delegate must create a new competition on the WCA website and submit it to the WCAT.
 The WCAT will review the competition details, and then either approve or reject your competition proposal.
 When approved, a competition will be publicly viewable on the WCA website.

 To request an official competition you first need to create a new competition by going to the "New Competition" page.
 This provides a form with all the necessary information to submit a competition.
 To speed up this process, you have the option to clone an existing competition, which will copy all of the information of an existing competition.
 Cloning can be done by going to the page of the desired competition and pressing the "Clone" button on the left sidebar.